moba15/ioBroker.hiob/README.md

 - Added PingPong disconnection handling -> some offline message functionality
 - Optimized logic behind state subscription -> Now subscribes only to the necessary adapter

-### 0.2.0-alpha.0 (2025-06-28)
-- Added first gRPC support
-- Added support for client side states database
-- **IMPORTANT** This is only an alpha version, it should only be used for testing and feedback.
-Many features **are not** implemented yet

 ### 0.1.6 (2024-08-17)
 - Updated Packages